BA

 Apply Now

-The integrated foundation year - designed for prospective students who do not have a sufficient or relevant academic background - is the perfect option to access this highly sought-after scheme.
-In the Foundation Year, you will develop academic skills that will prepare you for the full scheme from the second year onwards.
+The integrated foundation year - designed for prospective students who do not have a sufficient or relevant academic background - is the perfect option to access this highly sought-after degree.
+In the foundation year, you will develop academic skills that will prepare you for the full degree from the second year onwards.

 Course Overview